 You essentially want to set a baseline that you want to achieve with the budget you're investing into your campaign - a small step you can take that will make it easier to measure distinct influencer marketing ROI.

 For example, if you know you can generate clicks from Facebook Ads for $2.40, you might want to see similar results from your influencer campaign.
 So set a benchmark at $2.40 per click.

 With $1,000, you could then set a target of over 416 clicks for this campaign.
 And if the influencers you’re working with are new to the business, you might aim for 80% new users.

 The targets you set will always be specific to your business and unique circumstances.

 As your progress through your campaigns, you need to measure performance to see what’s working and what’s potentially not.

 You could use your own spreadsheet to measure performance, or an influencer marketing tool like Traackr.
 What’s most important, though, is that you are checking in regularly in progress towards your goals and KPIs.

-For more on how to track influencer marketing campaign performance, drop us a line — we’d love to chat.
+For more on how to track influencer marketing campaign ROI and performance, drop us a line — we’d love to chat.

 A few things you might want to pay attention to: